 Now you are in the container and can give Linux commands.

 Note: in the container world it is not best practice to change things in the container.
 You have to ask / make a new image.
+You exit the container (i.e. the shell) with ‘exit’.

 Stop the container and delete the container